Soil Texture Prediction with Bayesian Generalized Additive Models for Spatial Compositional Data: Bayesian Spatial Generalized Additive Models for CoDA

-Once the ilr transformation has been applied, the compositional constraint which characterizes the CoDa is removed and multivariate Gaussian regression techniques can be applied to deal with them.
-Then, each mean of the transformed compositional coordinate ($y_d^*$, $d=1, \ldots, D-1$) is modeled as a function of covariates and other terms.
-If $y_{\bullet n}^*$ denotes the ($D-1$)-dimensional $n$th vector of transformed observations ($n = 1,\ldots, N$), then the model is easily defined as
+{Once the ilr transformation has been applied, the compositional constraint that characterizes CoDa is removed, allowing the use of standard multivariate Gaussian regression techniques.
+Each transformed observation is represented as a $(D-1)$-dimensional vector.
+Let $\boldsymbol{y}_1^*, \ldots, \boldsymbol{y}_N^*$ denote the ilr-transformed observations corresponding to $\boldsymbol{y}_1, \ldots, \boldsymbol{y}_N \in S^D$.
+The regression model is then defined as}